bwengals/lawson_dae_examples/README.md

 # lawson_dae_examples
-Examples in Lawson, Design and Analysis of Experiments with R
+Example R code from Lawson, Design and Analysis of Experiments with R